Description

 Using this definition on our asset we see for example:

-• Looking at the maximum days below previous high of 525 days in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of Universal Investment Strategy 3x Leverage is 525 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

 • Looking at maximum days under water in of 525 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).